-In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, OTT operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
+In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, Streaming TV ads' operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
 For more information, see The 2020 Streaming Monetization Report.

 Sizmek Ad Suite (SAS) uses the following methods to detect SSAI for In-stream video:

 Auto-detection based on IP addresses daily analysis from ad requests and VAST events.
 IP addresses, which belong to public/private data centers and with legitimate user agent values, are flagged as SSAI IPs.
 SAS reports traffic originating from the SSAI IP list into the Default Tracked Ads metric.